Is #5 (Polypropylene) Really Safe? The Rising Evidence on Microplastics & Health

 Here are some other tips to limit polypropylene and other plastics alike:

-- Pick rugs and carpets made with wool or cotton
+- Pick rugs and carpets made from wool, jute, sisal, or cotton rather than synthetic fibers that shed microplastics.

 - Avoid as much food packaging as possible and learn to cook from scratch